Niuslar/mqtt_calendar/README.md

 ## First: Connect Raspberry Pi to Google Calendars

 The first step was to connect Google Calendars to the Raspberry Pi so it could read the data before publishing it via MQTT.
-The exact steps to do this can be found in [this link](https://developers.google.com/workspace/guides/getstarted-overview).
+The exact steps to do this can be found at [this link](https://developers.google.com/workspace/guides/getstarted-overview).
 As a base for the Python Script I used their ["quickstart"](https://developers.google.com/calendar/api/quickstart/python) script.
-It is a simple script that includes some of the APIs necessary to obtain the data.
+This is a simple script that includes some of the APIs necessary to obtain the data.

 ## Second: Publish the data via MQTT